-The Deity Connect wireless kit offers exceptional control and performance in the 2.4GHz wireless band, along with a full suite of professional features, including automatic frequency hopping, diversity receiver, and anti-inteference technology.
+The Deity Connect wireless kit offers exceptional control and performance in the 2.4GHz wireless band, along with a full suite of features, including automatic frequency hopping, diversity receiver, and anti-inteference technology.

 The BP-TX transmitter is machined out of CNC aluminum for a durable build.
 It features two bright LEDs to let the operator know the unit's status at a glance, along with a large, daylight-bright OLED display that can display VU and other menu information on the home screen.
 The transmitter's stereo input accepts most lavaliers wired with a 1/8" (3.5mm) connector.
 The BP-TX also features an analog limiter which can be switched on or off.